Rat Terrier vs Redbone Coonhound: Complete Comparison (2026)

 Exercise and Activity Level Differences

 Activity requirements differ minimally between Rat Terrier and Redbone Coonhound.
 Rat Terrier requires moderate to high (40-60 min daily) levels of exercise and engagement, while Redbone Coonhound needs high activity.
-Similar activity levels mean the daily time commitment is comparable, letting other factors drive the decision.
+Because the two breeds have similar activity levels, the time commitment is comparable — other criteria should decide.
 Rat Terrier owners should plan for 60-90 minutes of daily activity, compared to 60-90 minutes for Redbone Coonhound.
 Under-exercised dogs of either breed develop behavioral issues, but the consequences and management strategies differ.

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Rat Terrier and Redbone Coonhound.
 Rat Terrier has moderate (seasonal) grooming needs, while Redbone Coonhound requires low maintenance.
 Professional grooming costs reflect these differences: Rat Terrier owners typically spend $200-$400 annually on grooming, compared to $0-$200 for Redbone Coonhound.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
-The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
+Keep up with brushing, bathing, nails, and dental care at home; professional grooming supplements rather than replaces these.
+The time commitment for daily grooming and general home environment management is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these dogs.

 Best for Low-Maintenance Owners